berteh/synfig-import-labels/README.md

     2.40	3.2784	your imagination is the limit ! 	revealing-text

-You can use any spreadsheet software that is able to export to tsv (_tab separated value_ file), such as OpenOffice or Excel, just make sure to save as UTF-8 if you need proper accents supports.
+You can use any **spreadsheet** software that is able to export to tsv (_tab separated value_ file), such as OpenOffice or Excel, just make sure to save as UTF-8 if you need proper accents supports.

 Not mentioning any ``template`` column will simply use the default template (see [Configuration](#configuration))

-## Video Tutorial
+## How-to / Tutorial

 The use of this plugin to generate keyframes in a complete animation design is described in the [Synfig Audio Synchronisation tutorial](http://wiki.synfig.org/wiki/Doc:Audio_Synchronisation)